-Severity ratings (SRs) measure children's stuttering in and outside the clinic.
-Their simplicity makes them a quick and effective way for clinicians and parents to communicate about children's stuttering severity.
+Severity ratings (SRs) are used to measure children's stuttering in and outside the clinic.
+The simplicity of SRs makes them a quick and effective way for clinicians and parents to communicate to each other about children's stuttering severity.
 They enable progress toward the Lidcombe Program treatment goals to be evaluated constantly.
 If progress is not satisfactory, then SR scores will alert the clinician and the problem can be resolved.
 Such problem solving, and subsequent decision making, is a routine part of the Lidcombe Program, and much of it centres on SRs.
-It is useful if clinicians explain the importance of SRs during the first clinic visit.
+It is useful if clinicians explain the importance of SRs during the first clinic visit and reiterate this throughout the course of LP treatment.